 - If you’re a fan of Oscar’s, this Top Title from 1961 belongs in your collection.

 - The complete list of titles from 1961 that we’ve reviewed to date can be found here.

 Peterson really puts on a great show.
 He’s made an awful lot of records during his career and most of them aren’t especially noteworthy.
 This album is clearly an exception to that rule.
 (If You Could See Me Now is another one.)

-This pressing was a huge step up from the other copies we played in our recent shootout.
-This copy has the immediacy that puts you front and center at The London House for a great jazz show.
-Ray Brown is incredible on the bass.
+This pressing was a HUGE step up from the other copies we played in our recent shootout.
+This killer copy has the immediacy that puts you front and center at The London House for a great jazz show.
+Ray Brown is his usual incredible self on bass.